Measles Cases Are Spiking Globally

 COVID disrupted childhood vaccines by:

-✔ Parents were anxious about exposing their children to COVID and so keeping their children well away from clinics
+✔ Parents were anxious about exposing their children to COVID and so kept their children well away from clinics.

 South African scientists watched measles decline over the last 2 decades, this was linked to a global lowering of cases of measles.
 Cue the COVID-19 pandemic.
 In the early months of 2020, 6000 people died.
 Post pandemic, we have seen the worst measles numbers since 1996 (Nchasi et al., 2022).